favourch/Notes-blog/docs/USMLE/Psychiatry/Psychoactive drug intoxication and withdrawal.md

 # Stimulants
 >[!warning]
 >Stimulants can trigger <span style="background:rgba(240, 200, 0, 0.2)">substance-induced psychosis</span>, especially in individuals with high-dose, daily use, and/or other risk factors for psychosis.

+<span style="background:rgba(240, 200, 0, 0.2)">Decreased appetite and insomnia are the most common adverse effects of stimulant medications</span>
 ## Caffeine
 - Has [[./Antidepressants|MAOI]] effects → ↑ levels of epinephrine, norepinephrine, serotonin, and dopamine
 ## Nicotine